Shevmellow/Resume/README.md

 ## You can see the result here.

-[my first work on HTML and CSS]  (https://shevmellow.github.io/Resume/ "I was drawn into this world")
+[my first work on HTML and CSS]  (https://shevmellow.github.io/Resume/).